 Landmine and IED clearance remains a focus of our comprehensive program.
-In Fiscal Year 2017, projects in Afghanistan, Angola, Armenia, Bosnia and Herzegovina, Cambodia, Colombia, Democratic Republic of Congo, Iraq, Lebanon, Libya, Senegal, Serbia, Somalia, South Sudan, Sri Lanka, Syria, Tajikistan, Ukraine,
+In Fiscal Year 2018, projects in Afghanistan, Angola, Azerbaijan, Armenia, Bosnia and Herzegovina, Cambodia, Chile, Colombia, Democratic Republic of Congo, Iraq, Kosovo, Lebanon, Libya, Moldova, Namibia, Nigeria, Senegal, Serbia, Somalia, South Sudan, Sri Lanka, Syria, Tajikistan, Thailand, Ukraine,

-Yemen, Zimbabwe, and the Palestinian Territories (the West Bank) specifically addressed landmine and/or IED contamination.
+Yemen, Zimbabwe, and the West Bank specifically addressed landmine and/or IED contamination.

-Assistance is provided both bilaterally and multilaterally, through the United Nations, the North Atlantic Treaty Organization, the Organization for Security and Co-operation in Europe, and the Organization of American States, as well as various non-governmental organizations and contractors.
+Assistance is provided both bilaterally and multilaterally, including through the United Nations, the North Atlantic Treaty Organization, the Organization for Security and Co-operation in Europe, and the Organization of American States, as well as various non-governmental organizations and contractors.